rusefi/rusefi_documentation/HOWTO/HOWTO-Update-Firmware.md

 ## Windows:
 Launch [rusEFI Console](Console).
 You can find it in the bundle you downloaded, in the "console" folder.

-Click the "Update Firmware" button.
+Click the "Update Firmware" button once you've picked desired update mode.

 ## Linux:
 The canonical way to update the firmware on Linux is with DFU.